Water adventures around Calgary are easy to find.

 The Lazy Day Raft Rentals can supply you with a few different ways to float the Bow River through Calgary, but this year could be your year to try their signature BowYaks.
 These are specially designed inflatable kayaks which give you optimal back and shoulder support for a long river float.

-Where: Float starts at West Baker Park boat launch; Float ends at Footbridge near Prince’s Island Park
+Where: Float starts at West Baker Park boat launch; Float ends at the Footbridge near Prince’s Island Park

-How much: BowYaks $39; BowYak and Shuttle $46.5
+How much: BowYaks $43; Shuttle $9 to $10

 Navigate Harvie Passage